FINNGEN/qc_imputation/README.md

     "qc_imputation.genome_build": genome build version (38)
-    "qc_imputation.panel_comparison.p": p-value threshold to use in excluding variants based on GWAS against panel, e.g. 5e-8 "qc_imputation.panel_comparison.af_panel": variants with AF smaller than this threshold will not be given to imputation "qc_imputation.high_ld_regions": location of list of high-LD regions of the genome "qc_imputation.panel_bed": location of imputation panel PLINK bed file "qc_imputation.glm_vs_panel.pca_ld": PLINK LD parameters to use in PCA in comparison against imputation panel
+    "qc_imputation.panel_comparison.p": p-value threshold to use in excluding variants based on GWAS against panel, e.g. 5e-8 "qc_imputation.panel_comparison.af_panel": variants with AF smaller than this threshold will not be given to imputation "qc_imputation.gather_panel_comparison.glm_panel_n_batches_prop": variants failing panel comparison in at least this proportion of batches will be excluded from all batches
+    "qc_imputation.high_ld_regions": location of list of high-LD regions of the genome "qc_imputation.panel_bed": location of imputation panel PLINK bed file "qc_imputation.glm_vs_panel.pca_ld": PLINK LD parameters to use in PCA in comparison against imputation panel